Mangaiyar Thilakam: Production

 Actor Sripadha Shankar ventured into film production with Mangayar Thilakam being one of his ventures.
 Since he was not financially strong, he sought the help of an enterprising bank clerk, A. C. Pillai, who helped complete the film providing funds.
 This film was based on the Marathi film Vahininjiya Pangkadiya.
 Valampuri Somanathan, G. Ramakrishnan and D. Nagarajan wrote the screenplay.

 Soundtrack

-Soundtrack was composed by S. Dakshinamurthi, while The lyrics were by Udumalai Narayana Kavi, Kannadasan, A. Maruthakasi and Puratchidasan.
+Soundtrack was composed by S. Dakshinamurthi.
 The song "Neela Vanna Kannaa Vaadaa" was initially to be written by Kannadasan.
-As Prasad did not like what he wrote, he was replaced by Maruthakasi.
+As Prasad did not like what he wrote, he was replaced by A. Maruthakasi.
 According to historian Randor Guy, the song "Ketta Penmani" took a dig at modern women.

 Release and reception

 Mangaiyar Thilakam was released on 26 August 1955.
 Kalki said it was a good film that could not be underestimated with regards to visual combinations, cinematography, sound recording and artistic technique.